There's one name Dr. Kameelah Phillips, an OB-GYN at Calla Women's Health in New York City, would prefer not to use in her operating room: Sims.

 As Judd explained it, "The belief that Black folks, particularly Black women, are ... impervious to pain has a history.
 We're not just making it up."

 Other data highlights the apparent effects of such beliefs: In 2020, the maternal death rate for Black people was almost triple the rate for whites.
 Data from the Centers for Disease Control and Prevention show Black people are 2.1 times more like to be hospitalized for COVID-19 than white people and 1.6 times more likely to die from it.

 Charles Johnson, a father of two, whose wife died after giving birth to their second child, told TODAY he thinks about Sims often.
 Kira Johnson, a 39-year-old Black woman, underwent a routine cesarean section in April 2016 and died several hours later of a postpartum, internal hemorrhage.

-"When I found out about Dr. Sims, I was blown away that the ripples of his work are still so present in modern-day obstetrics," Johnson, who lives with his young boys in Atlanta, Georgia, said.
+"When I found out about Dr. Sims, I was blown away that the ripples of his work are still so present in modern-day obstetrics," Johnson, who lives with his sons in Atlanta, said.
 "I refuse to believe that, had (Kira) been caucasian, that this would've happened."

 Johnson's since created 4Kira4Moms, a foundation advocating for stronger maternal health regulations.
 He also believes telling Sims' full story is crucial to protect Black moms — but it's only "the first step," he said.